Telemedicine abortions just got more complicated for health providers

 Allison Case, a family medicine physician, spends much of her time working in a hospital where she delivers babies and provides reproductive health care services, including abortions.

-Case lives and works in Indiana, where a ban on most abortions took effect for a week in late September until a judge temporarily halted the ban — a stay the state is certain to appeal.
-Case is also licensed to practice in New Mexico, a state where abortion remains legal.
+Case lives and works in Indiana, where a ban on most abortions took effect for a week in late September until a judge temporarily halted the ban.
+Late Friday, the state appealed the judge's order seeking a stay of preliminary injunction and has asked the state's high court to take up the case.
+Meanwhile, Case is also licensed to practice in New Mexico, a state where abortion remains legal.

 Before Indiana's abortion ban took effect, Case would use her days off to provide reproductive health services, including abortion care, via telemedicine through a clinic that serves patients in New Mexico.
 Many of them travel from neighboring Texas, where abortion is banned.